filecoin-project/specs/src/systems/filecoin_markets/deal/_index.md

 b. `StorageProvider` calls `PublishStorageDeals` in `StorageMarketActor` which will generate a `DealID` for each `StorageDeal` and store a mapping from `DealID` to `StorageDeal`.
 4. `StorageMiningSubsystem` calls `CommitSector`
 5. Payment, Expiration, and Faults
+6. Declared Faults: Storage Miner calls sm.DeclareFaults, which triggers a `sma.SlashStorageDealCollateral` and loses the power for the faulty sectors.
+If the same sector is reported faulty X times, then the sector is dropped.
+7. At the next PoStSubmission:
+  - if the fault has been recovered, report the recovered sector in the FaultSet as you submit the post.
+Power is restored at the end of the next proving period.

 {{< readfile file="deal.id" code="true" lang="go" >}}